Toparvion/analog/README.md

 # :mag_right: ​AnaL&oacute;g

+### The purpose of this branch
+There is a target environment for AnaLog where only Solaris 10 OS installed.
+This OS is *not* compatible with Java 10+ so that the latest AnaLog version cannot be started there.
+As a temporary workaround, AnaLog will be downgraded to Java 9 in order make it capable of launching in that environment.

+This branch is not intended to be a base for any future AnaLog releases.
+---

 AnaL&oacute;g (pronounced with stressed “*o*”) is a tool for convenient real-time displaying of various logs in your browser.

 Think of it as of web interface to traditional [tail](https://en.wikipedia.org/wiki/Tail_(Unix)) utility, armed with a bunch of features.
 To catch the idea, just take a look at a log displayed both with vanilla `tail` and with AnaLog (click to enlarge):